 The Clinical Manual Therapy Workshop series which consists of 5 workshops, covering the Lumbopelvic complex, Cranium-Cervical complex, Thoracic-rib complex, lower quadrant and upper quadrant.
 Participants are encouraged to complete within a 18 -36 months period.
 Each workshop will run at a 3-6 months interval.

 Participants can choose to attend each workshop singularly with a certificate of attendance provided but are encouraged to attend all 5 workshops to fully appreciate how the body works as a unit.
 They will also be issued a Certificate in Clinical Manual Therapy (CCMT) upon completion of a case study (800- 1000 words) within 3 months after the 5th workshop.

-Physiotherapist and Osteopath (MSc.
+Physiotherapist and Osteopath (Doctorate of Manual theray, MSc.
 Exercise & Sport, MSc.
 Manual Therapy, Grad.
 Cert.
 Orthopaedic Manipulative Therapy, BSc.
 Physiotherapy, Dip.
 Osteopathy & Dip Biotechnology)

 Dr. Ng Chong Ching graduated as a physiotherapist in 1999 and has since been working with clients suffering from neuro-musculoskeletal pain and dysfunctions.
 Having a strong interest in manual therapy has led him to study different schools of manual therapy and is the first manual physiotherapist with osteopathic qualification in Singapore.
 The application of osteopathic physiotherapy has allowed him to help sufferers with complex conditions, of which neither physiotherapy nor osteopathy alone can treat as effectively.
 Chong Ching owns a successful practice in Singapore and teaches regularly throughout South East Asia.